rodrigore/ColorDev/README.md

 When a user choose an theme, their theme is save in the localstorage.

-For now, only two themes are available (Solarized light-Dark).
+For now, only 4 themes are available (Solarized light-Dark, BlackBoard, Sunburst).

 ## Notes about the CSS of stackoverflow